Hot Stone Massage

-Let’s go over what you can expect during a hot stone massage!
+Let’s go over what someone can expect during a hot stone massage!

 Due to the heat of the stones, there should always be a sheet or towel between the stone and your skin.
 If the stone is too hot or the pressure too intense, do not hesitate to let your therapist know, they will happily adjust to your preferences.
 If you are not comfortable with hot stones, lava shells and steamed towels are excellent alternatives if you still wish to incorporate heat into your massage.